 The north coast is cool and windy any time of year.
 Most people visit in the summer and the campgrounds and day use areas do fill up on the weekends.
 Salt Point is great to visit in April and May when the spring wildflowers are out.

-Fun Activities to do at Salt Point State Park
+Activities and Hiking at Salt Point State Park

 Hike the Pygmy Forest Trail